puniverse/comsat/docs/index.md

 #### JDBC

-The `comsat-jdbc` project integrates the JDBC API with applications employing Quasar fibers (or actors).
-To use JDBC in Quasar fibers or actors, simply wrap your database driver's `DataSource` with [`FiberDataSource`]({{javadoc}}/fibers/jdbc/FiberDataSource.html), and use it to obtain connections which you may then freely use within fibers.
+The `comsat-jdbc` project makes the JDBC API more efficient when using Quasar fibers (or fiber-backed actors).
+To use JDBC in fibers, simply wrap your database driver's `DataSource` with [`FiberDataSource`]({{javadoc}}/fibers/jdbc/FiberDataSource.html), and use it to obtain connections.
 For example:

 ~~~ java
 {% include_snippet DataSource wrapping ./comsat-jdbc/src/test/java/co/paralleluniverse/fibers/jdbc/FiberDataSourceTest.java %}
 ~~~

-Then the DataSource can be used with the regular API from fiber context, For example:
+Then the DataSource can be used with the regular API from fibers, For example:

 ~~~ java
 {% include_snippet DataSource usage ./comsat-jdbc/src/test/java/co/paralleluniverse/fibers/jdbc/FiberDataSourceTest.java %}// ...